Roose railway station

 Roose is a railway station on the Furness Line, which runs between Barrow-in-Furness and Lancaster.
 The station, situated 1+3/4 mi east of Barrow-in-Furness, serves the suburb of Roose in Barrow-in-Furness, Cumbria.
 It is owned by Network Rail and managed by Northern Trains.

 Facilities

 Facilities here are very basic.
 The station is unstaffed and there are no permanent buildings present, other than standard shelters.
-Travellers towards Lancaster and Manchester benefit from a ticket vending and collection machine, though travellers for Barrow and the Cumbrian Coast are urged to buy tickets in advance or from the Northern Railway App to avoid penalty fares.
-As of Spring 2021, train running information is provided by digital display, telephone and timetable posters.
+A ticket vending machine is available on platform 1 for purchase of tickets or promise to pay coupons and for the collection of pre-paid tickets.
+As of today train running information is provided by digital display, telephone and timetable posters.
 Step-free access to the platforms is available via a ramp on the south side from the nearby road bridge that also acts as the link between the two and directly from the adjacent road on the northbound side.